F5Networks/f5-icontrol-rest-python/README.md

 ```

 #### Style Checks
-We use the hacking module for our style checks that you installed as part of
+We use the hacking module for our style checks (installed as part of
-step 1 in the Unit Test section above.
+step 1 in the Unit Test section).
 ```shell
 flake8 ./
 ```